aristocrats/sikky/README.md

 The test stack is done with `Karma` + `Mocha` + `TypeScript`.
 Rollup + TS 2.0 are used to pre-compile the UT files before they are picked up by Karma.
 This can simply be replaced with a `Webpack` or a `Browserify` solution.

-This repo will be continuously updated with the latest technology, but will never be a full blown workflow.
-It's purpose is to be kept small and fast, and let you take it a step further...

 ## Features

 - [x] Statically typed build system for working with [Typescript](https://www.typescriptlang.org/) 2.0 Pre